 The forceful motion of whiplash can force vertebrae out of place, resulting in herniated discs that can cause weakness, numbness or pain.
 Misalignments are carefully treated with regular chiropractic care.

 But not treating spinal misalignments will lead to serious health implications, including causing the discs between the vertebrae in the spinal column to deteriorate and eventually break down.
-These discs act as shock absorbers and are key to how our back bends and flexes.
+These discs act as shock absorbers and are key to how our backbends and flexes.
 Degenerative disc disease left untreated will only worsen, learning to intense pain with movement.

 The head and neck whipping back and forth often causes the vertebra in the neck and back to move out of alignment.
-This affects posture as well as range of motion.
+This affects posture as well as a range of motion.

 Even more concerning is that spinal misalignments inhibit communication between the brain and the central nervous system, which can cause a wide variety of health issues within the body.
 Thankfully, AICA chiropractors pinpoint areas of concern and perform gentle adjustments to put the body back in proper alignment.

 Vertigo is a dizzy sensation when the room can feel like it is spinning.
-Those with vertigo may also experience nausea or can lose their balance and fall poses more serious health hazards.
+Those with vertigo may also experience nausea or can lose their balance and fall poses more severe health hazards.
 A staggering 25 to 50% of all whiplash cases lead to vertigo.

 Spinal misalignments can be a direct cause of vertigo symptoms related to whiplash as a result of a car accident.
 Whiplash is also known to cause cervicogenic dizziness, or a sense of disequilibrium because of injury to the neck.

 The impact of whiplash can go far beyond just neck pain.
 If you have suffered from a car accident resulting in whiplash, seek treatment for injury and pain.
-With AICA Orthopedic specialists you reduce the risk of further health conditions and increase your chance for faster, complete healing.
+With AICA Orthopedic specialists, you reduce the risk of further health conditions and increase your chance for faster, complete healing.
 Contact us today to get the treatment you deserve.